PCNN-Projects/Metadata-format/README.md

 ---

-## Repository Structure

-Within the 'docs' file, the 'Metadata bestand.xlsx' containts the template that can be used for post-COVID studies.

----

 ## Purpose

 This metadata template was designed to collect metadata from post-COVID studies in a standardized manner, and thus support harmonization.
 The purpose of the metadata dictionary is to: